cloudmesh-community/hid-sp18-508/cluster/mongodb.md

 | column     | Field              |
 | Table Join | Embedded Documents |
 | Primary Key| Primary Key        |

-DataBase
-A mongodb can create multiple database.
-The default database in MongoDB is "db", which is stored in the data directory.
-A single instance of MongoDB can accommodate multiple independent databases, each with its own set and permissions, and different databases are also placed in different files.
-"show dbs" can show all database list.

 ### Advantages of MongoDB over RDBMS